0xc0re/docker-everything-on-it/README.md

 # Docker With Everything on It

-## A docker-compose file to create containers for jackett, sonarr, radarr, Plex
+## Jackett, Sonarr, Radarr, Plex, Tautulli, Transmission, OpenVPN

-(with relay removed and hardware transcoding hack), Tautulli, Transmission, and an OpenVPN tunnel to Private Internet Access (PIA).
+Plex includes hack to enable NVDEC support and removes Plex Relay.

 ## Getting Started